FNALLPC/EGammaDAS/setup.md

 Open a terminal/console, connect to `cmslpc-el9` and prepare your working area.

-Because we are forwarding jupyter notebooks to local browsers, you need to pick a 3-digit port number `XXX` in the ssh command:
+> Because we are forwarding jupyter notebooks to local browsers, you need to pick a 3-digit port number `XXX` in the ssh command:
+{:. caution}

 ~~~
 kinit username@FNAL.GOV